SuperMap-iDesktop/SuperMap-iDesktop-Cross/source/en/docs/Map/ThematicMap/GraphProperties.md

 - **False Northing**: The vertical graph symbol offset.
 You can directly type a value in the combo box or select a field from the list.
 - **Offset Unit**: Set the unit in which the offsets will be measured.
 The graph symbol offset distance can be measured in map units or 0.1 millimeters.

  "**Graph Labels**" area: Set whether to display texts in a graph map or not.
-If the checkbox is checked, Label Format and Label Style will be enabled for people to set the text format and the text style.
+If the check-box is checked, Label Format and Label Style will be enabled for people to set the text format and the text style.

 - **Label Format**: The options provided include: Percent, Value, Caption, Label + Percentage, and Label + Value.
 - **Label Style**:  The style of the graph symbol labels.
 Click the button at right to display the label style settings dialog box and set the graph symbol label style in it.